chiaraani/JSTester/README.md

 When true, whenever at least one test fails, an alert appears.
 This feature is useful when you want to close the console and be informed when a test fails.
 True by default.

+#### Test.config.errorGroupCollapsed
+When true, errors of each test appear in a collapsed group with test's description and error's name as title, otherwise, this same group is open.
+True by default.

 ## Classes
 ### Test class
 This is Tester class.

+#### Properties
+##### Test.description
+This is a string that describes test.

+##### Test.execution
+A promise that contains code of test.

-#### Static variables
+#### Static properties
 ##### Test.executions
-Where test promises, which are named executions, are stored in Test class.
+Where test promises, which are named executions, are stored in `Test` class.

 #### Functions
 ##### Test.constructor(description = string, code = function)